thecodingmontana/tasks-cli/README.md

 - **View Tasks**: Display tasks in a clear tabular format.
 - **Edit Tasks**: Update task details directly from the CLI.
 - **Delete Tasks**: Remove tasks from the CSV file.
-- **Persist Data**: All tasks are stored in a CSV file for easy management and persistence.
+- **Persist Data**: All tasks are either stored in a Sqlite DB/CSV file for easy management and persistence.

 ## Requirements